Tender, Flaky Fish At Home!

 Chilean Sea Bass (also referred to as Patagonian Toothfish) is a truly luxurious fish that is incredibly simple to cook at home.
 It has a rich, buttery taste, and a delicate flaky texture.
-All you need to learn how to cook Chilean sea bass at home is a large skillet, a few fish filets, some olive oil, Kosher salt, and black pepper.
+All you need to learn how to cook this delicious meal at home is a large skillet, a few fish filets, some olive oil, Kosher salt, and black pepper.

-- Takes on the flavor of just about any sauce you pair with it!
+- The fish takes on the flavor of just about any sauce you pair with it!

-- Can be pricy to order out at restaurants.
-Much more economical to prepare it yourself at home!
+- Sea bass can be pricy to order out at restaurants.
+It’s much more affordable to prepare it at home!

-Truly, this is the best Chilean sea bass recipe!
-The possibilities are endless.
-We love to top this with a silky smooth lemon beurre blanc or orange beurre blanc, but you could serve this with anything from a garlic butter sauce to ginger scallion sauce.
-It’s so versatile!
+Definitely give this simple recipe a try and then pair it with any sauce you love most.
+I love it with a silky smooth lemon beurre blanc or orange beurre blanc, but you could serve this with anything from a garlic butter for dipping to ginger scallion sauce.
+It’s extremely versatile!

 How To Shop For Chilean Sea Bass